ryokbys/nap/doc/in-pmd.rst

 num_nodes_{x,y,z}
 ------------------------------

-* Default: 1
+* Default: -1

 Number of division in x, y, or z direction.
+If one of these is non-positive (<=0), these numbers are automatically estimated from the system size and the number of MPI processes used.
+If all of these are positive, specified values are used.
 The product of these, :math:`xyz`, should be the same as the number of divided atom-configuration files and computer nodes specified when executing ``mpirun`` or ``mpiexec`` command.

 ------------------------